Verifying Device Drivers with Pancake: Introduction

 Device driver bugs are the leading cause of OS compromises, accounting for the majority of the 1,057 CVEs reported for Linux in the period 2018--22 \citep{Linux:CVEs}--- clearly they should be the \#1 targets of OS verification efforts.

-While there have been a number of prior efforts to verify drivers~\citep{Alkassar_Hillebrand_08, Alkassar:phd, Duan_Regehr_10, Duan:phd, Chen_WSLG_16, Kim_CKK_08, Penninckx_MSJP_12, More:msc}, to our knowledge none have yet succeeded on realistic, non-trivial devices, nor have they presented any performance analysis of the drivers verified.
+While there have been prior efforts to verify drivers~\citep{Alkassar_Hillebrand_08, Alkassar:phd, Duan_Regehr_10, Duan:phd, Chen_WSLG_16, Kim_CKK_08, Penninckx_MSJP_12, More:msc}, to our knowledge none have yet succeeded on realistic, non-trivial devices, nor have they presented any performance analysis of the drivers verified.

-Most of these efforts demanded highly manual interactive theorem proving, sometimes requiring drivers to be written and analysed in assembly.
+Most of these efforts used highly manual interactive theorem proving, and sometimes required drivers to be written and analysed in assembly.
 On the other hand, attempts to apply more usable methods like model checking \citep{Kim_CKK_08} and automated deductive verification \citep{Penninckx_MSJP_12} left significant gaps between the analysed model and the real code.

-Moreover, of the above, only \citet{Chen_WSLG_16} provided an end-to-end verification story that preserved the driver's verified correctness from a driver-appropriate systems programming language down to the binary level.
+Of the above, only \citet{Chen_WSLG_16} provided an end-to-end verification story that preserved the driver's correctness from a driver-appropriate systems programming language down to the binary.
 Likewise, with no formal semantics or verified compiler, recent proposals like that of \citep{Chen_LZB_24} to verify drivers written in Rust \citep{Klabnik:RPL} have no plan to close the semantic gap to the binary.

 Devices are commodities: new ones are created all the time.
-This means that to be practicable, their verification must have a high degree of usability and automation.
-But verification of C code is made needlessly expensive by C's complicated semantics.
-In short, the situation demands a performant systems language with support for usable automated verification, and a means of ensuring the semantics of the verified drivers are preserved down to the binary level.
+Therefore, any practicable driver verification must have a high degree of usability and automation.
+Drivers are typically written in C, but verification of C code is made needlessly expensive by C's complicated semantics.
+In short, the situation demands a performant systems language with support for usable automated verification, and a means of ensuring the properties of verified drivers are preserved at the binary level.

-To this end, we present \name, an imperative programming language designed to enable verification of low-level systems code, complete with:
+In this paper, we present verification of a performant, real-world Ethernet driver that demonstrates a new approach to efficient development of performant and verified device drivers, achieved through the choice of driver design and the use of \name, a new imperative programming language designed specifically for verification of low-level systems code.
+Namely, we verify the \name version of an Ethernet driver for LionsOS~\citep{\lionsCite}, which uses {\em single-threaded}, {\em single-purpose} (``modular'') driver designs as advocated by~\citet{Ryzhyk_CKH_09, Ryzhyk_ZH_10} and outperforms Linux networking with its standard C driver.
+The \name version of the driver we verify also enjoys the excellent performance owing to the simple design, with reasonable overhead coming from porting to \name.
+It will be made available as a choice of network drivers for \lionsos soon.